cb0806151/cbh-mancala/README.md

 - something is also happening when the board is given a houseIndex of 7
 - when I don't return the updatedPoints, I can give the function 0 through 12 and it'll be fine

+- frontend architecture stuff
+    - create the components for the basic board
+    - create the "contract layer" through which contract data will be accessed
+    - start work on a branching modal system